funkybob/django-rated/README.md

     A dict of config dicts.
     The keys are realm names.
     The values are dicts containing overrides for 'limit', 'timeout' and 'allowed'.
     Default: {}

-RATED_REALM_MAP:

-    A mapping of url pattern names to realms.
-    This allows you to apply limits to views in 3rd party apps.
-    Default: {}

 RATED_REDIS: